-It’s always more expensive to acquire new customers than to keep the ones you have.
-Maybe you’re losing a portion of potential sales just because you’re not aware of the things that irritate some people?
+It’s always more expensive to acquire new customers than to keep your ones.
+You may be losing a portion of potential sales because you need to be made aware of the things irritating some people.

 Feedback is essential in avoiding precisely this situation.
 If you were to send a thank you email to people that rated you 8-10 and a feedback form for those that rated it lower than 7, you would surely gain loads of new information.
 Use this information wisely – it’s essential in creating a word-to-mouth effect over time.

 Forgetting in the age of short attention spans is common.
 Instead, it’s a widely known internet phenomenon – tons of people signup for a webinar or event, yet a fraction of them attend it.

 Help forgetful people out by sending them event reminders by email.
 This will help you increase the turn-around ratio and push potential leads further into the buyer’s journey.

 Here’s a great reminder template from the Email Design Workshop:

 The email design is eye-catchy and straightforward.
 You should also create something like that.
 If it’s too much work, customize a template and use email automation to your advantage.